ASCII404/CTF-Writeups/General_Skills/PW Crack 1.md

 Then we can assume that the required password for the flag is **1e1a**.

-6.Run the script with `python3 level1.py`
+6. Run the script with `python3 level1.py`
 7. Use the password found in the script.

 # picoCTF{545h_r1ng1ng_fa343060}